apache/incubator-streampark-website/docs/user-guide/deployment.md

 :::danger pay attention

-Pay attention to the parameters carried when each different version is compiled, In versions after StreamX 1.2.3 (included), the `-Dscala.version` and `-Dscala.binary.version` parameters are required
+Pay attention to the parameters carried when each different version is compiled, In versions after StreamPark 1.2.3 (included), the `-Dscala.version` and `-Dscala.binary.version` parameters are required

 Scala 2.11 is compiled, and the relevant scala version specification information is as follows:
 ```